 To get the best from rabbit dropping waste you need to convert it to compost.
 That isn’t to say that if you scatter rabbit waste over the lawn, as a fertilizer, that it won’t have an effect.
 You just won’t see any change for a while.

 Fresh rabbit waste, when spread around, will break down in its own time.
 It will then release nutrients that plants can make use of.
 It has a reasonably high measure of nitrates which will become evident if you apply too much in a focused area.
 You need to be careful with high-nitrate waste as it has a tendency to kill grass.
 If you see where rabbits in the wild have deposited high concentrations of droppings on grass, very often this will create bare patches because of the excess of nitrates.
 These bare patches will also be as a result of additional rabbit urine.

 If you have access to rabbit urine you can put it on the compost just like any other urine.
 Be aware that all urine, from whatever source, is high in nitrates.
 This will need to be balanced with carbon-browns for compost to form.
 You must avoid too much of an excess of nitrates from whatever source.
 Used bedding material from a rabbit hutch will often be enough to interact with the amounts of urine that you are thinking of.

 This should provide enough of the carbon-based ‘browns’ that will be needed to balance the nitrates in the urine.
 If the material in the mix looks wetter than you would like, then add some shredded paper or pieces of cardboard to soak up the excess.

 Will rabbit poop kill my lawn?

-If your concern is that you have a number of rabbits that have access to a large lawn area and you are considering any impact that this may have by their droppings killing the grass, there should be no need to worry.
-Provided that they have a large enough area to move around, there shouldn’t be any serious concentrations that can cause damage.
+If your concern is that you have a number of rabbits that have access to a large lawn area and you are considering any impact that this may have from their droppings killing the grass, there should be no need to worry.
+Provided that they have a large enough lawn area to move around, there shouldn’t be any serious concentrations that can cause damage.